This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 This recipe serves a crowd, so it is perfect for a family get-together.
 It does have some kick, so you might warn grandma before she digs in!
 If you want to keep out the heat, just leave out the cayenne pepper.

-- 1 pound dried pasta (whatever style you like, such as macaroni, shells, etc)
+- 1 pound rotini pasta or whatever style you like, such as macaroni, shells, etc

 - 2 cups cherry tomatoes

 - ¼ cup buttermilk plus a little more